Introduction

 Annual Temperature Range

-• In contrast, areas at higher latitudes or inland regions experience a much larger annual range, with hot summers and cold winters.
-This is due to the tilt of the Earth’s axis and the seasonal changes in the amount of sunlight different areas receive.
+- In contrast, areas at higher latitudes or inland regions experience a much larger annual range, with hot summers and cold winters.
+It is happened due to the tilt of the Earth’s axis and the seasonal changes in the amount of sunlight different areas receive.

 The annual temperature range plays a crucial role in the development of certain geological features, such as freeze-thaw cycles.
 In regions where temperatures fluctuate significantly, the expansion and contraction of water within rocks can cause rocks to crack and break apart, contributing to erosion and the formation of landforms.